 Once you return from the river, you'll probably want to head back to your accommodation for a proper shower (though there are shower facilities at most of the rafting outfitters), and then I recommend just relaxing for the rest of the evening.

-Maybe take a stroll through Fayetteville, grab dinner, and enjoy an ice cream from The Stache.
+Maybe take a stroll through Fayetteville, have dinner and beers at The Freefolk Brewery Taproom, and then enjoy an ice cream from The Stache.

 Total drive time: Less than an hour